by Texas Homesteader ~

 Using Frozen Garlic Cloves

 It’s easy to use these frozen cloves too.
-Since they’re already peeled I simply bring one out and start slicing.
+Since they’re already peeled I simply bring one out of the freezer and start slicing.
 Even though those garlic cloves are frozen, they’re still pretty easy for me to slice through.

-By the time I have it sliced, the clove’s already thawed enough to mince with ease.
+By the time I have the garlic sliced, the clove’s already thawed enough to continue on & mince with ease.
 Then I simply toss it into the food I’m cooking and carry on!

 I suppose you could just bring it out and let it sit for a few minutes to thaw and use your garlic press to press the peeled cloves instead.
 But we typically like our garlic minced.
 To me it just seems to lend that garlic flavor & texture that we love.